bartczernicki/AzureOpenAILogProbs/README.md

 Example Output:
 ![Azure Log Probs](https://raw.githubusercontent.com/bartczernicki/AzureOpenAILogProbs/master/AzureOpenAILogProbs/Images/ProcessOption-FirstTokenProbability.png)

-### 2) Weighted Probability of Confidence Score - Have the Model provide a self-confidence score and then assess the probability of that score
+### 2) Weighted Probability of Confidence Score - Model provides a self-confidence score and then assess the probability of the confidence score
    * Azure OpenAI LogProbs can return a probability mass function (PMF) distribution of up to the next 5 tokens including their probabilities.
    * This calculation uses multiple LogProbs to determine the "weighted" probability of the response.
    * The weighted probability is calculated by multiplication: confidence score*probability to give a better weighted estimate of the confidence to answer the question.